Sgkamnuanchai/A1-That-s-What-I-LIKE/README.md

 This assignments, I will select skipgram with negative sampling because it have highest correlation scores with 0.1604 and i ignore pretrained model (Glove(Gensim)).

+## How to run the application:
+python app.py

 ## Screenshot demo web application
 ![App Screenshot](assets/a1-screenshot.jpg)